Prologue

 “Now you’re part of the Song.”

-I wanted to say something.
-Anything.
-But my voice folded before it reached the air.
+I wanted to speak, but my voice folded before it reached the air.

 Chapter III: The Whisper of Parity